 Older laptops usually came with HDDs so were bulkier and heavier, but SSDs are more the norm nowadays, especially with thinner laptops.

-SSDs are a bit more expensive but the laptop boots up more quickly, runs faster, is more reliable and they use less power.
+SSDs are a bit more expensive but the laptop boots up quicker, runs faster, is more reliable and uses less power.
 So I would choose SSD if you can.